-There are 500 + CSP’s for Windows 10 management.
-New CSP’s will added for every new Windows 10 release.
-In this post, we will see how to change default search engine in Edge as “google” instead of “Bing” using CSP.
+There are 500 + CSPs for Windows 10 management.
+New CSPs will add for every new Windows 10 release.
+In this post, we will see how to change the default search engine in Edge to “google” instead of “Bing” using CSP.
 We will use Intune to deploy the CSP.
-Based on requirement you can use other CSP’s.
+Based on requirements, you can use other CSPs.

-Below are the reference to new CSP’s added :
+Below is the reference to new CSPs added :

-Below is the CSP to configure Default Search Engine and this CSP was added in Windows 10 1703.
-In this post, I’ll show you how to configure default search engine policy via Intune Profiles.
+Below is the CSP to configure the Default Search Engine, and this CSP was added in Windows 10 1703.
+In this post, I’ll show you how to configure the default search engine policy via Intune Profiles.

 How to Configure Default Search Engine CSP Policy in Intune

-As we already identified the CSP policy to change the default search engine, we can login to Azure portal Navigate to Microsoft Intune blade -> select Device configuration -> select Profiles -> select Create Profile.
+As we already identified the CSP policy to change the default search engine, we can log in to the Azure portal, Navigate to Microsoft Intune blade ->, select Device configuration ->; select Profiles -> select Create Profile.

-Navigate via Intune blade – Create profile – Settings – Configure – Custom OMA-URI Settings – Windows 10 and later – Add OMA-URI settings
+Navigate via Intune blade – Create a profile – Settings – Configure – Custom OMA-URI Settings – Windows 10 and later – Add OMA-URI settings.

-OMA-URI settings to setup Default Search Engine in the Edge browser and the value is the most important settings in the policy.
+OMA-URI settings set up Default Search Engine in the Edge browser, and the value is the most important setting in the policy.